ezzing/3DLayout-documentation/README.md

     {
         defaultProjectId: crm project to load if there's no hash (set to 0 to load the demo version),
-        loadMockup: if true it loads a mockup
+        loadMockup: if true it loads a mockup,
+        userToken: user token
     }

 ### Development